BLOG | Addiction

 Wellbutrin has been linked with high blood pressure, sometimes to emergency levels.
 While this effect is most prevalent in people who already have a history of high blood pressure, it also appears more in patients using the drug to quit smoking.
 The FDA states, “There is no clinical experience establishing the safety of Wellbutrin in patients with a recent history of myocardial infarction [heart attack] or unstable heart disease.
 Therefore, care should be exercised if it is used in these groups.”

 Adderall and other stimulants have long been the source of debate due to their cardiovascular health implications.
 Common heart-related side effects of Adderall include hypertension and elevated heart rate.
-One study found that 3% of otherwise healthy adults experienced adverse cardiovascular effects, including severe high blood pressure, heart palpitation, or tachycardia when using Adderall.
+One study found that 3% of otherwise healthy adults experienced adverse cardiovascular effects, including severe high blood pressure, heart palpitation, or tachycardia, when using Adderall.
 When combined with the dangers that Wellbutrin can pose to a patient’s heart health, the potentially negligible cardiovascular symptoms presented by Adderall can quickly become far more life-threatening.
-Taking Wellbutrin and Adderall together adds significant risk of long-term heart problems and sudden death by a heart attack.
+Taking Wellbutrin and Adderall together adds a significant risk of long-term heart problems and sudden death by a heart attack.

 Are you or someone you love dealing with Prescription Drug Abuse?